davewragg/davewragg.github.io/_posts/2023-08-19-series-connections.md

 ### Ree is Loveless

 Y﻿ou probably guessed that one.
-It's been 13 years since she rode off in The Righteous, she's stopped dying her hair, but she's still carrying around her sword and one of Kosh's prototype crossbows.
+It's been 13 years since she rode off in The Righteous, she's stopped dyeing her hair, but she's still carrying around her sword and one of Kosh's prototype crossbows.
 She also:
 * still has her scar (obvs)
 * laments to Javani about the time she abandoned her friends
 * says "river of shit" in honour of the late Dalim